-When you create your ads, you want to make sure you’re getting the highest possible return on investment (ROI).
+When you create your Google retargeting ads, you want to make sure you’re getting the highest possible ROI.
 You must pay money for every ad that gets clicked, but the goal is for your ads to be good enough that you end up getting much more money in return by earning conversions.

 For this tactic to be most effective, you’ll want to pay attention to your ROI on different ad campaigns.
 If you have two ads, and you’re spending roughly the same amount on both, but one sees a significantly higher conversion rate, you probably want to devote more of your budget to the more successful ad.